oktadev/okta-blog/_source/_posts/2024-08-15-otp-over-sms.md

 * Registration of a sender ID for your business.
 For example, messages without a valid sender ID are automatically marked as "Likely-SCAM" in Singapore.

-* Using *short codes*–special telephone numbers designed for high traffic.
+* Using *short codes*, which are special telephone numbers designed for high traffic.
 This can add significant cost.

 * Supported formats, such as ASCII and Unicode.